anaLabecaDev/persons-management/README.md

 - UI component library: [Chakra-UI](https://chakra-ui.com/)
 - Icon library: [React-icons](https://react-icons.github.io/react-icons/)
 - Commit styling: [Devmoji](https://github.com/folke/devmoji)
-- Mock API for tests: [msw]()
+- Mock API for tests: [msw](https://mswjs.io/)

 # Implementation Comments

 Since I couldn't find the exact icons used in the provided mock ups I'm using the Material Design icons available in the `react-icons` lib.

-Since I was not able to inspect the mock ups all UI it's an eye approximation of the provided designs.
+I was not able to inspect the mock ups, that for all UI it's an eye approximation of the designs in the provided pdf file.

 This are the keys generated for the custom fields (`groups` and `assistant`) and they are unique to my pipedrive account/domain.